slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### How to overcome shame and grow confidence?

 <!--
++ Everything you’re running away from is in your head.
+We hold on so tight because we fear something great won’t happen twice.
-- humble enough to know i’m replaceable. cocky enough to know is a downgrade.
++ humble enough to know i’m replaceable. cocky enough to know is a downgrade.
-- I can see in his eyes whether he’s confident about himself.
++ I can see in his eyes whether he’s confident about himself.
 The more confident a man is, the slower he will talk.
 Real confidence is like an aura, calm assuredness.
 Fake confidence is loud, annoying and needy.
-- If words can hurt you Then you are weak.
++ If words can hurt you Then you are weak.
-- you’re so busy doubting yourself while so many others are intimidated by your potential.
++ you’re so busy doubting yourself while so many others are intimidated by your potential.
-- Everything you’re running away from is in your head.
-We hold on so tight because we fear something great won’t happen twice.
 -->

 > *"Once you’ve accepted your flaws, no one can use them against you."